drubinstein/pokerl/content/_index.md

 - Require multi-task reasoning.
 - Have non-obvious reward functions.

-Of JRPGs, Pokemon is relatively easy to program for.
+Of JRPGs, Pokémon is relatively easy to program for.
-The [Pokemon Reverse Engineering Team](https://github.com/pret) (PRET) and the [PyBoy Python Gameboy Emulation](https://github.com/Baekalfen/PyBoy) projects have made it extremely easy to introspect the game and extract data as needed.
+The [Pokémon Reverse Engineering Team](https://github.com/pret) (PRET) and the [PyBoy Python Gameboy Emulation](https://github.com/Baekalfen/PyBoy) projects have made it extremely easy to introspect the game and extract data as needed.
 Throughout this website, I'll show many examples of how I leveraged these tools for this work.

-## Why Pokemon Red with RL
+## Why Pokémon Red with RL
-I could’ve taken many approaches if wanted an agent to Pokemon with machine learning.
+I could’ve taken many approaches if wanted an agent to Pokémon with machine learning.

 - I could’ve chosen a supervised learning approach, but that would have needed a well labelled and plentiful dataset and honestly a model larger than I had the budget to support.